El-Dorado-Consulting/eldorado-consulting-website/src/posts/unsung-heroes.md

 Most changes will be met with something between skepticism and active criticism.
 Therefore, don't count on gratitude.
 Instead, prepare yourself for discomfort.
 How you deal with pushback will dictate the success of the project.
 Here is an example what not to do:

-_Colleague one:	_
+Colleague one:

-"The [redacted] operations said they don't want to adopt the new standard inspection process"
+​	"The [redacted] operations said they don't want to adopt the new standard inspection process"

-_ Colleague two:_
+Colleague two:

- "Don't worry.
+​	"Don't worry.
 We just need to make it clear they have no choice in the matter"

 I get angry just recalling this kind of statement.
 Machiavellian tactics have no place in any 21st century company. **Pulling the "power card" means you have failed**.
 It's an easy card to pull when you have a timeline and deliverables and you are being met with resistance.
 Don't pull it.
 Remove it from your deck, rip it up and enjoy the pleasant colors when you light it on fire.